Are you in a panic situation where you have inserted your car key into the ignition, turned the key and realized that it wouldn’t turn or come out?

 It can be scary to be in such a situation as there is always a fear of breaking the key in the ignition which can become a headache and can also cost a lot more than expected to get it fixed.

-While this indeed is a problem and not very typical, there are some factors which make it normal for the key to getting stuck and not come out as a safety measure built into your car by the manufacturer.
-In any case, it is better to not wiggle the key and forces it to turn or even come out as you might break it inside which will cause you additional damage.
+While this indeed is a problem, it is not very typical, and there are some factors which make it normal for the key to get stuck and not to come out as a safety measure built into your car by the manufacturer.
+In any case, it is better not to wiggle the key and force it to turn or even come out as you might break it inside which will cause you additional damage.
 Even if you do get the key out in one piece by forcing it, there is a chance that you might have done some internal damage to the locking mechanism of the ignition while trying to take the key out.

 Before panicking and calling for help, there are a few things you can check to make sure that those aren’t the factors keeping your key inside and not allowing you to take it out or turn it.

 Key Stuck in Ignition Causes

 1. The shifter is not in park position

 In automatic transmission cars, there’s a feature purposely included in the vehicle by the manufacturers that if the vehicle’s transmission is not in the park position, the ignition mechanism locks the key in place, and doesn’t allow the driver to take it out.
 This feature ensures that the driver doesn’t accidentally forget his or her car in drive, neutral or reverse gear and leave.
 Since the gears are only engaged when the vehicle in on, in an automatic transmission, the car can move freely if the transmission is left on the drive or reverse even, with the hand brakes disengaged.
 This also ensures that the driver doesn’t accidentally take the key out if the vehicle is in the park, but the engine is running.